Projected Robust PCA with Application to Smooth Image Recovery: Introduction

-The computational advantages of (\ref{obj}) over PCP is significant.
-The computation of PCP or other low-rank matrix related problems usually involves iterations of singular value decomposition (SVD), which could be a problematic bottleneck for large matrices \citep{hastie2015matrix}.
+As mentioned before, our study of PRPCA is motivated by taking advantage of both low-rankness and smoothness features of image data.
+In this paper, we show that the recovery accuracy of RPCA can be improved significantly when introducing the ``row-smoother'' and ``column-smoother'' matrices $\bP$ and $\bQ$.
+Beyond recovery accuracy, the PRPCA also brings computational advantages compared to RPCA.
+Indeed, the computation of RPCA or other low-rank matrix related problems usually involves iterations of singular value decomposition (SVD), which could be a problematic bottleneck for large matrices \citep{hastie2015matrix}.
 For smooth matrix recovery, the TV based approaches also posed great computational challenges.
 On the contrary, when we are able to combine the low-rankness with smoothness, problem (\ref{obj}) allows us to find a low-rank matrix of dimension $n\times m$, rather than the original matrix with dimension $N\times M$.
-This benefits is tremendous when $\bP$ and $\bQ$ are``tall and thin'' matrices and $N\gg n$ and $M\gg m$.
-A real image data analysis in Section \ref{sec:lenna} shows that the computation of PRPCA with interpolation matrices could be more than 10 times faster than PCP while also achieves better recovery accuracy.
+As to be demonstrated in Section \ref{sec:smooth}, the ``smoother'' matrices we considered are mostly ``tall and thin'' matrices, i.e., $N\ge n$ and $M\ge m$.
+That is to say, we are allowed to find a much smaller low-rank matrix and thus the computational cost are reduced.
+A real image data analysis in Section \ref{sec:lenna} shows that the computation of PRPCA with $n=N/2$ and $m=N/2$ could be more than 10 times faster than RPCA while also achieves better recovery accuracy.

-In this paper, we study the theoretical properties of model (\ref{model2}) and the convex optimization problem (\ref{obj}) with general matrices $\bP$ and $\bQ$.
-Specifically, we investigate the conditions under which model (\ref{model2}) is identifiable and prove the statistical recovery guarantees of the problem (\ref{obj}).
-We prove explicit theoretical bounds for the estimation of the sparse component $\bY_0$ and low-rank component $\bP\bX_0\bQ^\T$ with general noise matrix $\bE$.
-Our results includes \citet{hsu2011robust} as a special case, where the statistical properties of classical robust PCA is studied.
-The key in our analysis of (\ref{obj}) is the construction of a dual certificate through a least-squares method similar to that in \citet{chandrasekaran2011rank} and \citet{hsu2011robust}.
+More specifically, we in this paper study the theoretical properties of model (\ref{model2}) and the convex optimization problem (\ref{obj}) with general matrices $\bP$ and $\bQ$.
+Specifically, we provide explicit theoretical error bounds for the estimation of the sparse component $\bY_0$ and low-rank component $\bP\bX_0\bQ^\T$ with general noise matrix $\bE$.
+Our results includes \citet{hsu2011robust} as a special case, where the statistical properties of classical RPCA is studied.
+The key in our analysis of (\ref{obj}) is a careful construction of a dual certificate through a least-squares method.
 In addition, a proximal gradient algorithm and its accelerated version are developed to implement (\ref{obj}).
 Furthermore, a comprehensive simulation study along with a real image data analysis further demonstrate the superior performance of PRPCA in terms of both recovery accuracy and computational benefits.